tayruxin/tp/docs/UserGuide.md

 </div>

 **Examples:** </br>
-1. Internship at Google requires knowledge on Java.
+1. After adding the internship for Microsoft into LinkMeIn, you also want to note down that this internship requires experience in Java.

-To note down this, type `remark 1 re/need Java`
+2. To note this down, type `remark 1 re/need Java`
 ![RemarkDemo1.png](images/RemarkDemo1.png)

-2. You can view the remark the 1st company as shown below.
+3. You can view the remark the 1st company as shown below.
 ![RemarkDemo2.png](images/RemarkDemo2.png)

 **Possible Error:**